|

 Downriver prosper.
 One of the driving

-forces of this prosperity was McLouth Steel, occupying a commanding location
+forces of this prosperity was McLouth Steel,

-on the Detroit River and generating a large portion of the steel used in the automotive
+portion of the steel used in the automotive industry.
+Sadly, McLouth

-doors in 1996.
-However, Trenton
+closed its doors in 1996.
+However,

-tradition.
-But, as with the other
+manufacturing tradition.
+But, as with

-Downriver tour stops, the best part of Trenton is the riverfront.
-Trenton's simple but growing downtown draws
+the other Downriver tour stops, the best part of Trenton is the

-boaters and visitors alike to enjoy street festivals and views of its Grosse
+growing downtown draws boaters and visitors alike to enjoy street festivals

-Ile neighbor directly across the water.
+and views of its Grosse Ile neighbor directly across the water.

-Ile [C]
+Grosse Ile [C]

 Island in the